Frequently Asked Questions

 Does insurance cover naturopathic care?

 We wish!
 At this time no ND in the state of California is legally able to bill as an in-network provider with insurance companies.
 This is something Dr. Norris would like to see change, and she is working with legislators on a strategy to allow NDs to take insurance directly, including Medicaid.
-Sadly, the soonest this may be available would be in 2020, at the earliest.
+Sadly, the soonest this may be available would be in 2020.

 We are happy to provide you the forms necessary to file for reimbursement from your insurance company.
 If you have an insurance plan that allows you to see “out of network” providers, typically labeled as a PPO plan, you will likely be reimbursed for 70-90% of your cost.
 We have created a form to assist you in discussing insurance coverage with your provider so you will know how much is reimbursed before your first visit, please contact us to obtain the form.